 In addition to providing a conceptual background to the analysis of the mobility of passengers and freight, transport geography is an applied science relying on quantitative and qualitative methods.

 1. Transportation and Methodologies

-Transportation is not a science, but a field of inquiry and application.
+Transportation is not a science but a field of inquiry and application.
 Two common traits of transportation studies, regardless of disciplinary affiliation, are their heavy reliance on empirical data and the intensive use of data analytic techniques, ranging from simple descriptive measures to more complex modeling structures.
 In some respects, transport geography stands out from many other fields of human geography by the nature and function of its quantitative analysis.
-Transport geography was one of the leading forces in the quantitative revolution that helped to redefine geography in the 1960s with the use of inferential statistics, abstract models, and new theories.
+Transport geography was one of the leading forces in the quantitative revolution that helped redefine geography in the 1960s using inferential statistics, abstract models, and new theories.
 Although this perspective provided much-needed rigor, it also favored a disconnection between empirical and theoretical approaches.
 Like in economics, the quantitative revolution led to a mechanistic perspective where concordance to reality became somewhat secondary; realities were made to fit into models.
 Even if contemporary transport geography has a more diversified approach, the quantitative dimension plays an important part in the discipline since transportation research is expected to be substantiated by data and methodological approaches.

 There are various ways of classifying the methods that are used by transport geography:

 - Whether they deal with infrastructures (e.g. terminals) or flows.

 - Whether the technique provides description, explanation, or optimization.

 - According to the level of data aggregation, the nature of the assumptions, or the complexity of the calculations.

 Like in geography, spatial and temporal processes cannot be considered separately.
 A basic taxonomy can divide into transport-related methods and multidisciplinary methods.

 2. Transport-Related Methods